1. How can I see the lesson pathway alignments for my state?

 3. Why does a student see more pathways than I've assigned?

 Pathway enrollments are tied to classrooms.
-If your student is in more than one classroom, they may have pathways assigned by other Teachers or Administrators.
+If your student is in more than one classroom, they may have pathways assigned by other educators.
 Students may also have multiple pathways depending on their assessment provider settings at the district level.
 When students have more than one pathway, be sure to let them know which pathway they should be working on when they are with you.
 Students with more than one pathway must select their pathway at the start of each Imagine Math session.

 Teachers' ability to add and remove pathways is restricted to their classroom.
 Therefore, it's not possible for you to remove a pathway assigned in someone else's classroom.
-Please work with your fellow Teachers on managing pathways.
+Please work with your fellow teachers on managing pathways.

 School Administrators are not restricted to only certain classrooms.
 They are able to add and remove student pathways within all classes at the school.